This note describes the history of expandfile, a simple Unix command line program for expanding templates.

 This pattern separates site boilerplate from page content, provides an independent source file for each HTML page, and makes it easy to regenerate a single page.

-Using expandfile was valuable when I made global changes to every page on a site to change each page's appearance, to conform to changing HTML specifications, or to use new browser features.
+Using expandfile was valuable when I made global changes to every page on a site to change every page's appearance, to conform to changing HTML specifications, to improve support for mobile devices, or to use new browser features.

 Connecting expandfile to my local MySQL database and supporting *sqlloop was the next big step.
 This provided consistent formatting for lists of people, publications, glossary entries, and website page indexes, and defined a lightweight way for any HTMX file to refer to data from these lists.
-These changes reduced the chance that an editing mistake would screw up a whole page.
+I used this to have multiple pages refer to facts that were kept in one place in SQL data.
+These changes reduced the chance that an editing mistake would screw up a whole page, or that I'd forget to update all the pages that used a fact.

 The third big step I took was using traditional Unix tools to automate site building and publishing.
 Using make (created for Unix by Multician Stu Feldman) to invoke expandfile only when an HTMX file was newer than its corresponding HTML files meant that I could make a one-line change to a file and then just type make install to recompile the minimum number of files and automatically rsync them to the deployment site.